albismart/snmp-driver/README.md

 ![alt text](http://cdn.albismart.cloud/logo.svg "Logo")

 Albismart snmp-driver is an opensource project, MIT-licensed.
-It is maintained by the core developers of AlbiSmart company.
-Open to any contributors willing to give their very own to the Internet Provisioning community.
+It is maintained by the core developers of Albismart company.
+Open to any contributors willing to give to the Internet Providing community.

 ## Introduction
 The snmp-driver as we call it, is a Laravel package adapted solution, designed to provide eloquent experience while using Laravel ecosystem and PHP.

 ### Installation

-In order to get the API running and ready, setup a linux distro with the below servicecs
+In your laravel project directory, install the package using composer:

 ```composer require albismart/snmp-driver```